-Mickalene Thomas: Femmes Noires upends and overturns familiar representations and monolithic notions of black women today.
+Mickalene Thomas: Femmes Noires upends and overturns familiar representations and monolithic notions of Black women today.

-The exhibition also highlights Thomas’s collage work and the inspiration she takes from art histories and movements, including Impressionism, Cubism, Dada and the Harlem Renaissance.
+The exhibition also highlights Thomas’s collage work and the inspiration she takes from popular art histories and movements, including Impressionism, Cubism, Dada and the Harlem Renaissance.

 Mickalene Thomas: Femmes Noires is the first large-scale solo exhibition by this African-American contemporary artist to be staged in Canada.
 It will spark timely and urgent conversations about race, representational politics, Black celebrity culture and sexuality as seen through a Black queer feminist perspective.

 Organized by the Art Gallery of Ontario, Toronto and the Contemporary Arts Center, New Orleans.